-This page is dedicated to showing off the work of the other artists and activists were inspired by The Identity Project and documenting the exhibitions of the project around the US and worldwide.
+This page is dedicated to the latest news about the project and it also shows off the work of the other artists and activists were inspired by The Identity Project and documenting the exhibitions of the project around the world.

 QueerFest in St. Petersburg, Russia

 In September 2015, I traveled to St. Petersburg, Russia to have the first ever exhibition of The Identity Project along with doing a presentation at the annual event called QueerFest put on by a wonderful group of activists at ComingOut.
 We were able to do two different photo sessions with the LGBTQ community there, one at a nightclub and the other after my presentation.
 Here are some photos of the beautiful city of St. Petersburg along with photos from their Opening Night celebration and my presentation about the project.